ferrous-systems/rust-exercises/exercise-book/src/async-chat/receiving_messages.md

 2. interpret the first line as a login
 3. parse the rest of the lines as a  `login: message`

+We highly recommend to go past this quick, this is a lot of protocol minutia.

 ```rust
 # extern crate tokio;
 # use std::{